cordeliasnape/reading-notes/class-01.md

+## Short Aside on Growth Mindset

+Today, we discussed 'Growth Mindset'.

+To me, Growth Mindset is about not feeling deflated at each learning stage, but trying to approach the topic with a learning mindset.

+## Some 'Growth Mindset' reminders for myself:
+- Don't be disheartened by others' success.
+  - Alternatively, don't boast about my own success to others when they are struggling.
+- Try to rethink 'criticism' to being *'helpful advice'*.
+- Mistakes are **necessary** to learn.

 # Task One - Learning Markdown: The Basics

 Markdown is an LML (Lightweight Markup Language), which means it has simple, unobtrusive syntax.
 It was created in 2004 by John Gruber.
 When using Markdown, you have to add 'Markdown syntax', or simply put, symbols, that can change the text.
 It is designed to be easily read and unobtrusive, and therefore, you don't have to render it to read it.